Circles

 And makes me end where I begun.

-To reach full circle is always to return.
-To achieve full circle must be a form of harmony.
-I source early modern literature in hope this week.
-Circles return – as time returns – to an incident that has had telling influence since October 1999.
 I do not expect a valediction, nor an absence of mourning, but I would like to find something to celebrate about this event in the hope that it wielded a moderately decent human being at the end of it all.

 [He who knows does not speak